 Our collaboration with the Cultural Intelligence Center has provided a critical framework for developing and assessing cultural intelligence for all of our learners in partnership with our faculty and university partnerships across the globe.
 Developing cultural intelligence, the capability (or skill) to function effectively in multicultural situations, helps us increase awareness of, and manage, our biases and can also drive inclusive and equitable learning environments.

-EF College Study’s Vice President of Academic Affairs, Dr. Marissa Lombardi, recently sat down with the Vice President of Educational Initiatives at the Cultural Intelligence Center, Dr. Sandra Upton, to discuss developing cultural intelligence in teaching and learning, the importance of creating inclusive and equitable learning environments, and the heightened need to use cultural intelligence to drive anti-racism in our current higher education system.
+EF Study Abroad’ s Vice President of Academic Affairs, Dr. Marissa Lombardi, recently sat down with the Vice President of Educational Initiatives at the Cultural Intelligence Center, Dr. Sandra Upton, to discuss developing cultural intelligence in teaching and learning, the importance of creating inclusive and equitable learning environments, and the heightened need to use cultural intelligence to drive anti-racism in our current higher education system.
 Learn more about their conversation below.

 Marissa Lombardi [ML]: What are some ways in which cultural biases can surface in online teaching environments?
 And what can we as educators do about it?

 Sandra Upton [SU]: Cultural biases, both explicit and unconscious, can show up in many ways.
 Similar to a face-to-face modality, a faculty member has the potential to teach “from” their own cultural values and lens versus teaching “to” the diversity of students in their virtual classroom.
 This can be reflected in course content, materials and assignments to how online classroom discussions are facilitated.